 Please be aware that trail conditions may change suddenly and unexpectedly.
 Bear activity, severe storms, and downed trees may temporarily close trails.

 When hiking, carry water, a raincoat or poncho, and a first aid kit.
 Hike with another person.
 Be sure to allow plenty of time to complete your hike before dark.
-As a rule of thumb, hikers travel about 1.5 miles per hour.
-Many people travel slower.
+As a rule of thumb, allow an hour to hike 1.5 miles.
+Be aware though, that many people travel slower.
 Sunset times vary from just after 5:00 p.m. in December to almost 9:00 p.m. in June.
 No permit is required for hiking.
 Hiking Safety tips.

 The Appalachian Trail and Mountains to Sea Trail are two long distance trails that follow closely with stretches of the Blue Ridge Parkway.
 Sections of these trails can be hiked in a day, or for the more adventurous, over a number of days.